DmitrySoshnikov/regexp-tree/README.md

 ### Capturing locations

 For source code transformation tools it might be useful also to capture _locations_ of the AST nodes.
-From the command line it's controlled via the '-l' option:
+From the command line it's controlled via the `-l` option:

 ```
 regexp-tree -e '/ab/' -l